MertLightz/Binary-To-ASCII/README.md

-# Binary-To-ASCII
-Binary To ASCII // ASCII to Binary
+# Binary To ASCII // ASCII to Binary

 -> Based on Computer Science A-Level Morse Code task code -> Perfectly working translation from ASCII to Binary and Binary to ASCII